 For further information contact:

-The NH Center for Excellence (CfEx) is a resource center for best practices in alcohol and drug services in New Hampshire.
-CfEx provides practitioners and providers with tools, resources, training information, and data to support their practices.
-CfEx is an initiative of the NH Department of Health and Human Services' Bureau of Drug and Alcohol Services and is funded in part by the US Substance Abuse and Mental Health Services Administration (SAMHSA), the NH Governor's Commission on Alcohol and Other Drug Prevention, Intervention and Treatment, and the NH Charitable Foundation.
+The NH Center for Excellence (the Center) is a resource for best practices in alcohol and drug services in New Hampshire.
+The Center provides technical assistance, disseminates data and information, and promotes knowledge transfer in support of communities, practitioners, policymakers, and other stakeholders working to address alcohol and other drug misuse and related consequences throughout New Hampshire.
+The Center is an initiative of the NH Department of Health and Human Services' Bureau of Drug and Alcohol Services and is funded in part by the US Substance Abuse and Mental Health Services Administration (SAMHSA), the NH Governor's Commission on Alcohol and Other Drug Prevention, Intervention and Treatment, and the NH Charitable Foundation.

 - New England Institute on Addiction Studies sponsors prevention and treatment summer schools as well as a school of best practices.